Dry eyes

 Why do I have dry eyes?

-Our eyes can become dry, irritated, and itchy for many reasons.
-As a dermatologist, I see dry eyes mainly from taking Accutane (isotretinoin).
-Other medicines like antihistamines and decongestants contribute.
-We make fewer tears as we get older.
-Hormone shifts in women cause dry eyes, as does dry air, heat and wind.
-Significant screen time is bad as well.
+Our eyes can feel dry, irritated, and itchy for many reasons.
+As a dermatologist, I most often see dry eyes in patients taking Accutane (isotretinoin).
+Other medications, like antihistamines and decongestants, can also contribute.
+Tear production naturally decreases with age, and hormonal shifts in women can make dry eyes more common.
+Environmental factors—dry air, heat, wind, and significant screen time—also play a major role.

-Dry eyes itch and annoy us, so we rub them, which can damage the eyes.
+Because dry eyes itch, we rub them, which can worsen irritation and even damage the eyes.

 How do I fix dry eyes (itchy eyes)?